 Attend classes/exams/appointments and submit assignments

-You must attend your classes (online or in person) and submit your assignments on time.
+You must attend your classes in-person (online study is not permitted) and submit your assignments on time.
 If you are going to miss a deadline or a class, you must tell your Programme Support Officer (PSO) in advance.
 If you do not engage with your studies, you could be reported to the Home Office and withdrawn from your course.
 You can contact [email protected] to find out the name of your PSO.

 Leaving your course